luisgerhorst/ccms/README.md

 `proxy`: The first part of the path you used for Apache's CouchDB proxy, default is `/couchdb`.

 `accountPrefix`: The prefix you want to use for CouchDB accounts used by CCMS, when you log in to CCMS you only have to enter everything after this prefix.
 Means, when you create an CouchDB account named `ccms/admin`, you can login to it using CCMS by entering the username `admin`.
-Default is `ccms/`.
+The default prefix is `ccms/`.

 `database`: Name of the CouchDB database you created for CCMS, default is `ccms`.